-- All instructional offerings are compulsory. - All instructional offerings indicated with an asterisk (\) are year subjects. - The total credit value of all instructional offerings must add up to 366 SAQA credits. - Only one intake per year, in January. - All students must register for and complete Academic Literacy and Communication Studies (LCS5011) in Semester 1, and only repeaters who failed LCS5011 must register for and complete LCS5012 in Semester 2. - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012). - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies. - After successful completion of this qualification, the Bachelor of Science in Hydrology and Water Resources Management will be awarded during an official graduation ceremony of CUT.
+All instructional offerings indicated with an asterisk (\) are year subjects.

+The total credit value of all instructional offerings must add up to 366 SAQA credits.

+All students must register for and complete Academic Literacy and Communication Studies (LCS5011) in Semester 1, and only repeaters who failed LCS5011 must register for and complete LCS5012 in Semester 2

+No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012).

+No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies.

+After successful completion of this qualification, the Bachelor of Science in Hydrology and Water Resources Management will be awarded during an official graduation ceremony of CUT.

-- A Grade 12 National Senior Certificate (NSC) and a minimum score of 28 points on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in Mathematics, Physical Sciences and Biology/Physiology. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2007 or before. - Mathematical Literacy will not be accepted.
+A Grade 12 National Senior Certificate (NSC) and a minimum score of 28 points on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in Mathematics, Physical Sciences, English, and Biology/Physiology.

+Candidates must also adhere to the general admission regulations for candidates who matriculated in 2007 or before.

-- A Grade 12 National Senior Certificate (NSC) and a minimum score of 28 points on the CUT scoring scale, plus a minimum mark of 50% to 59% (Level 4) in Mathematics, Physical Sciences and Life Sciences/Physiology. - Candidates must also adhere to the general admission regulations for candidates who matriculated in 2008 or thereafter. - Mathematical Literacy will not be accepted. - Candidates in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate and they should also adhere to the general admission regulations for candidates who completed the N3, N4, N5 and N6 qualifications at a Technical Vocational Education and Training (TVET) college.
+A Grade 12 National Senior Certificate (NSC) and a minimum score of 28 points on the CUT scoring scale, plus a minimum mark of 50% to 59% (Level 4) in Mathematics, Physical Sciences, English, and Life Sciences/Physiology.

+Candidates must also adhere to the general admission regulations for candidates who matriculated in 2008 or thereafter.

+Candidates in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate and they should also adhere to the general admission regulations for candidates who completed the N3, N4, N5 and N6 qualifications at a Technical Vocational Education and Training (TVET) college.

-• In cases where a candidate does not meet the minimum admission requirements, recognition of prior learning (RPL) in addition to the minimum admission requirements could be considered on a caseby-case situation.
+In cases where a candidate does not meet the minimum admission requirements, recognition of prior learning (RPL) in addition to the minimum admission requirements could be considered on a case-by-case situation.
 In other words, RPL in combination with the criteria stipulated above, would only grant prospective students' admission to the programme and therefore no exemption of individual subjects as such.
 In the latter case, the selection of such students will be conducted on an individual basis and in accordance with the RPL Policy of the CUT.

-Instructiona 8 - instructional offering Code Subject Code MAT11A Subject Mathematics I AMM5012 Applied Mathematics MAIIIA Mathematics 1 AWT7000 Advanced Water and Wastewater Treatment Technology HDC6000 Hydrochemistry CHE5011 Chemistry Grade 12 DLC5011 Digital Literacy Grade 12 EVM6022 Environmental Engineering EVS5012 Environmental Science EVS5012 Environmental Science CHE5011 Chemistry GHR6000 Geohydrology HYD5012 Hydrology I HDC6000 Hydrochemistry CHE5011 Chemistry HYD5012 Hydrology I MAT11A Mathematics I HYD6000 Hydrology II HYD5012 Hydrology I HYD7000 Hydrology III HYD6000 Hydrology II LCS5011/2 Academic Literacy & Communication Studies Grade 12 MAT11A Mathematics I Grade 12 PYC5011 Physics Grade 12 DD1/7000 Reticulation Design and EVM6022 Environmental Engineering RDM7000 Management WTM6000 Water Resources Management II Work-integrated Learning HYD5012 Hydrology I WIL6022 (General) WTM5012 Water Resources Management I WIL7000 Work-integrated Learning WIL6022 Work-integrated Learning c c WIL0022 (General) WTM5012 Water Resources Management I Grade 12 WTM6000 Water Resources Management II WTM5012 Water Resources Management I WTM7000 Water Resources Management III WTM6000 Water Resources Management II
+Instructiona l offering Pre-requisite instructional offering Code Subject Code Subject AMM5012 Applied Mathematics MAT11A Mathematics I AWT7000 Advanced Water and Wastewater Treatment Technology HDC6000 Hydrochemistry CHE5011 Chemistry Grade 12 DLC5011 Digital Literacy Grade 12 EVM6022 Environmental Engineering EVS5012 Environmental Science EVS5012 Environmental Science CHE5011 Chemistry GHR6000 Geohydrology HYD5012 Hydrology I HDC6000 Hydrochemistry CHE5011 Chemistry HYD5012 Hydrology I MAT11A Mathematics I HYD6000 Hydrology II HYD5012 Hydrology I HYD7000 Hydrology III HYD6000 Hydrology II LCS5011/2 Academic Literacy & Communication Studies Grade 12 MAT11A Mathematics I Grade 12 PYC5011 Physics Grade 12 RDM7000 Reticulation Design and EVM6022 Environmental Engineering KDM /000 Management WTM6000 Water Resources Management II WIII 6022 Work-integrated Learning HYD5012 Hydrology I WIL6022 (General) WTM5012 Water Resources Management I WII 7000 Wanta internated Learning WII (022 Work-integrated Learning WIL7000 Work-integrated Learning WIL6022 (General) WTM5012 Water Resources Management I Grade 12 WTM6000 Water Resources Management II WTM5012 Water Resources Management I WTM7000 Water Resources Management III WTM6000 Water Resources Management II